JarJarBinksIsen/MongoDB/README.md

   These programs have been developped with VSCode in Python and MongoDB languages.
   Packages needed to run these programs are specified in requirements.txt
-  To launch a program : in command console, run python -u <filepath><filename.extension>
+  To launch a program : in command console, run python -u "filepath/filename.extension"